API-Skeletons/doctrine-graphql/events.rst

 ------------------------

 Each top level type uses a QueryBuilder object.
 This QueryBuilder object should be modified to filter the data for the logged in user.
-This is the security layer.
+This can be used as a security layer and can be used to make customizations to QueryBuilder objects.
 QueryBuilders are built then triggered through an event.
 Listen to this event and modify the passed QueryBuilder to apply your security.

 .. code-block:: php